You can use Color Dodge in different ways. Often, it’s used in combination with Color Burn, but we’ll start with just Color Dodge.

 How to Use Color Dodge and Color Burn

 Color Dodge can do a lot more, especially in combination with Color Burn.
-Here’s how you can add colour to your photos.
+Here’s how you can add color to your photos.

-Use a photo like this with neutral colours to start.
+Use a photo like this with neutral colors to start.
 This makes it easier to experiment.

-You can pick any colour you want, but opposites tend to work best.
+You can pick any color you want, but opposites tend to work best.

 In my example, I used red and cyan.
 But you could use green and orange or blue and yellow.